This is an in-depth guide on content marketing – one of the key strategies of online marketing. So, let’s take it from the very beginning.

 Those are the 5 content types I’ve used on Oasdom.com to present value and engage our blog visitors, as we establish expertise at providing top quality information on leveraging the power of the internet for profit.

-Many authority blogs also use Videos, Memes, Illustrations, Gifs and Gifographics to spice up their contents and engage more with their audience.
+Many authority blogs also use Videos, Memes, Illustrations, Gifs, and Gifographics to spice up their content and engage more with their audience.

 Still, it’s your call.
 You may decide to use visuals in your blog post or not.
 But if you use them, you can use any of the first 5 options above.

-How long does content marketing takes to work?
+How long does content marketing take to work?

 Want the truth?
 It takes some time.